Guns of Fort Defiance

-Guns of Fort Defiance is a 1981 video game published by The Avalon Hill Game Company.
+Guns of Fort Defiance is a computer wargame published in 1982 by The Avalon Hill Game Company.

 Gameplay

 Guns of Fort Defiance is a game in which the player is in command of a gun crew in the War of 1812.

 Reception

 Johnny L. Wilson reviewed the game for Computer Gaming World, and stated that "Guns of Fort Defiance is an exciting addition to a game library because: 1) it offers a challenging game without tying the player up for long time periods; 2) it's easy to teach the mechanics to a beginner; and 3) the handicap system enables the game to grow with your own ability."